-- Double insulation: This is a combination of functional, basic and supplementary insulation.
+- Double insulation: This is a combination of functional, basic, and supplementary insulation.

 These safety standards help designers to protect the electronic circuit from an abnormal (single-fault) condition.
 Single-fault conditions are avoided by implementing double or reinforced insulation, where a second layer remains for protection.

-Conductive Anodic Filament (CAF) Failure
+Conductive Anodic Filament (CAF) failure

 The growth of the metal filament is typically from a copper anode to a copper cathode, which ultimately leads to the electrical failure of the electronic circuit.
-CAF occurs in two stages: the degradation of the resin glass interface, and an electrochemical migration of copper causing the filament growth.
+CAF occurs in two stages: the degradation of the resin glass interface, and an electrochemical migration of copper, causing the filament growth.

 The degradation of the resin glass interface is a reversible process where the material’s insulation resistance is returned after baking and drying processes.
 The second step of actual CAF growth is believed to be irreversible.
 The time required for CAF failure to occur is dependent on test voltage, relative humidity, spacing, temperature rise, and the resin system.

-The degradation of the resin glass interface takes as the PCB behaves like a cell, with the occurrence of the following reaction:
+The degradation of the resin glass interface takes place as the PCB behaves like a cell, with the occurrence of the following reaction:

 At the anode: